EReL-MIR/EReL-MIR.github.io/index.md

 - **Mingyue Cheng**, University of Science and Technology of China

 ## <a name='Contact' style="color: inherit; text-decoration: none;"> Program Committee</a>
-<p>If you have any questions about the ERel@Workshop, you can contact the following emails:</p>
+If you have any questions about the ERel@Workshop, you can contact the following emails:
 <ul>
   <li>
     <a href="mailto:j.fu.3@research.gla.ac.uk">j.fu.3@research.gla.ac.uk</a>